Kacper-Marciniak/TCM_scripts/README.md

 > This repositorium is a modified version of https://github.com/konrad98ft/TCM_scripts
 >
 > Machine vision development software utilized for inspection of the broach teeth.
 It presents 2 step inference.
-> Images captured by the camera are extracted from the background using 1st model, 2nd one is responsible for failures segmentation.
+> ROI is extracted grom the images captured by the camera using first model.
+Second one is responsible for failures detection and segmentation.
-> Result are displayed in the dedicated application.
+> Result are displayed in the dedicated interactive application.

 ## Table of Contents
 * [General Info](#general-information)